Thomas D. Howie: Military service

 After graduation, Howie accepted a commission as a second lieutenant in the Officers Reserve Corps on 4 June 1929.
 On 10 January 1934, he transferred to the Virginia National Guard, joining Company L of the 2nd Battalion, 116th Infantry Regiment, which was based in Staunton.
 He entered active duty when the 29th Division was federalized on 3 February 1941.
 Howie was promoted to first lieutenant on 18 June 1941.
 The 29th trained at bases in Maryland, North Carolina and Florida, then moved to the United Kingdom in September 1942 and underwent further intensive training.
 Howie was promoted to captain on 13 April 1942 and to major on 9 November 1942.
 On 6 June 1944, the regiment landed at Omaha Beach on D-Day; a little more than a month later, on July 13, 1944, Major Howie was assigned to command the 3rd Battalion.
-On July 16, the 3rd Battalion was given the task of rescuing their comrades of the 2nd Battalion which had been surrounded and were nearly out of food and ammunition; using only hand grenades and bayonets Howie's men broke through the German forces on the “Martinsville Line” in less than 2 hours despite being at only half strength.
+On July 16, the 3rd Battalion was given the task of rescuing their comrades of the 2nd Battalion who had been surrounded and were nearly out of food and ammunition.
+Using only hand grenades and bayonets Howie's men broke through the German forces on the “Martinsville Line” in less than 2 hours despite being at only half strength.
 Howie personally led the attack and eliminated 2 enemy machine gun nests.
-After resupplying his fellow soldiers he then left the 2nd Battalion to defend their position, reporting that they were "too cut up", and planned to use the 3d Battalion alone to push ahead and liberate St. Lô.
+After resupplying his fellow soldiers he then left the 2nd Battalion to defend their position, reporting that they were "too cut up", and planned to use the 3rd Battalion alone to push ahead and liberate St. Lô.
 On the morning of July 17, Howie phoned Major General Charles Gerhardt, the division commander, saying “Yes, we can do it” and "See you in St. Lo!"; then issued orders for the attack.
 Moments later he was killed by shrapnel during a mortar barrage.
 The next day, the 3rd Battalion entered Saint-Lô, with Howie's body on the hood of the lead jeep, at Gerhardt's order, so that Howie would be the first American to enter the town.
-The flag-draped body was placed in the rubble of the St. Croix Cathedral and soldiers filed past in a show of respect.
+The flag-draped body was placed in the rubble of the St. Croix Cathedral, and soldiers filed past in a show of respect.
 Local citizens also came out and placed flowers at the site.